 In 2005, I was working as a student clinician in a rehabilitation clinic and my supervisor told me the client’s leg pain was coming from their back.
 I was baffled, how was that possible?
 How could their leg pain be back pain?
 It was leg pain!
 My supervisor went on to explain “sciatica.”
-She said it is called referred pain and it happens throughout our body, such as when people feel left arm pain while having a heart attack.
+She said sciatica is referred pain and referred pain happens throughout our body, such as when people feel left arm pain while having a heart attack.

 I later learned that we don’t only experienced referred pain, we also experience other referred sensations.
 In 2008, I was learning a headache treatment and my mentor pressed on my upper neck and I felt head pain, dizziness, nausea, and visual disturbance.
 It was so weird, I didn’t have any problems before she pressed on my neck and as soon as she stopped pressing the sensations went away.